 Bavaria and Israel have enjoyed close relations on many levels for several years now.
 Bavaria has had a contact office in Tel Aviv since 2009.
 In 2011, the Israeli Foreign Ministry opened a general consulate in Munich, which is responsible for the whole of southern Germany as well as Bavaria.

 Alongside the cultural and business connections, the partnership in research and innovation really is a central part of the bilateral relationship.
 The Bavarian State Government is aiming to further boost cooperation in the future and to strengthen collaboration between Bavarian and Israeli universities and research institutions.
-Against this backdrop, the Bavaria-Israel Scientific Coordination Office was eventually established within the Bavarian Research Alliance (BayFOR), which started work on 1 March 2018, initially as a two-year pilot.
+Against this backdrop, the Bavaria-Israel Scientific Coordination Office was eventually established within the Bavarian Research Alliance (BayFOR) and started work on 1 March 2018.